sifaka-ai/sifaka/sifaka/rules/README.md

 4. Implement `_create_default_validator()` to create your validator
 5. Create factory functions for both the validator and rule

-See the documentation for more details on creating custom rules.
+See the [Rules and Validators documentation](../../docs/rules_and_validators.md) for more details on creating custom rules and implementation patterns.

 ## Best Practices